Coursera 강의 “Machine Learning with TensorFlow on Google Cloud Platform” 중 다섯 번째 코스인 Art and Science of Machine Learning의 강의노트입니다.

 Learning rate and batch size

-- We have several knobs that are
+- We have several knobs that are dataset-dependent

-time - If too
+- If too large, training willbouncearound

-around - Default learning rate in Estimator’s LinearRegressor is smaller of 0.2 or
+- Default learning rate in Estimator’s LinearRegressor is smaller of 0.2 or 1/sqrt(num_features)→ this assume that your feature and label values are small numbers

 - If too

-, training will take a verylong
+- If too large, training will take a verylongtime

-tends to be a good range for batch size Can go up to as high as 500
+- 40 - 100tends to be a good range for batch size Can go up to as high as 500

 - If too